sayali0512/LAMP/docs/Ansible-WordPress-install.md

 - Create Nginx Configuration: Create Nginx configuration file in VMSS instance
 - Replication: Replicate the WordPress folder to the VMSS instance.
 ```
-Inorder to access the WordPress use Load Balancer IP.
+In-order to access the WordPress use Load Balancer IP.

 User should be able to get Username and password of the WordPress from wordpress.txt at /home/azureadmin location.